apacheco37/monetary-transactions-manager/README.md

 - Split the logic for the `transfer` function in `transaction.service.ts` into the corresponding services.

+- Implement User identification and restrict operations over entities to its respective owners

 - Add additional interfaces and typings

 - Set up CI/CD through GitHub Actions and deployment in AWS